hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

-Ok, not really...but Charles, Mike and myself have been meeting on a regular basis for about a month now and we've come up with a dumptruck load of design requirments.
+Ok, not really...but Charles, Mike and myself have been meeting on a regular basis for about a month now and we've come up with a dump truck load of design requirements.
 We've pared it down to a few that we think we can make for the Feb 2nd LV Mini Maker Faire deadline:

-### Phase One Reqirements ###
+### Phase One Requirements ###

 1. Must be inexpensive to build.
 2. Must have a sensible and intuitive web / mobile interface.